DanalEstes/ChilipepprOfflineProxy/README.md

 Flags are:
   -online
   -offline
-  -pathprefix    Directory path used to save files when online, or serve them when offline.
+  -pathprefix=   Directory path used to save files when online, or serve them when offline.
 Read/Write access required.
 Anything that works on your OS is acceptable.
+  -proxyport=    Port number that goes in browser proxy config.
   -v             Verbosity.
 Supplying one or more -v flags prints additional diagnostic information.
   -noauto        Supresses auto-config of Browser Proxy and clear of Browser Cache.
 Use only if these are causing problems.
   -noanim        Supresses backspaces used for animation of console.